'Raw Data' Hostile Takeover Update Brings PvP, Hallucinations

+Update, 7/14/17, 3:20pm PT: The orriginal version of this story incorrectly called named the updated Hostile Takeover.
+The true name for the current release is Rogue update.
+Hostile Takeover is the name of the PvP mode.

 Survios released the final Early Access update for Raw Data, and it’s a doozy.
-The Hostile Takeover update features a new playable character, a new campaign level with a surprising twist, and an all-new competitive team-based PvP mode.
+The Rogue update features a new playable character, a new campaign level with a surprising twist, and an all-new competitive team-based PvP mode.

 Raw Data debuted on Steam’s Early Access platform in July 2016 (we tried it that August).
 Since then, the developer has released a regular string of updates that include new content such as more character classes, additional maps, and changes to the game mechanics.
-Aside from the launch on the Oculus platform, most of the updates have brought incremental changes, but The Hostile Takeover update is much more than that.
+Aside from the launch on the Oculus platform, most of the updates have brought incremental changes, but the Rogue update is much more than that.

 Player Vs. Player